GerHobbelt/HTMLawed/htmLawed_README.txt

   *Function arguments* for htmLawed are:

-  *  '$in' - 1st argument; a text string; the *input text* to be processed.
+  *  '$in' - first argument; a text string; the *input text* to be processed.
 Any extraneous slashes added by PHP when `magic quotes` are enabled should be removed beforehand using PHP's 'stripslashes()' function.

-  *  '$config' - 2nd argument; an associative array; optional (named '$C' in htmLawed code).
+  *  '$config' - second argument; an associative array; optional; named '$C' within htmLawed code.
 The array has keys with names like 'balance' and 'keep_bad', and the values, which can be boolean, string, or array, depending on the key, are read to accordingly set the *configurable parameters* (indicated by the keys).
 All configurable parameters receive some default value if the value to be used is not specified by the user through '$config'. `Finalized` '$config' is thus a filtered and possibly larger array.

-  *  '$spec' - 3rd argument; a text string; optional.
+  *  '$spec' - third argument; a text string; optional.
 The string has rules, written in an htmLawed-designated format, *specifying* element-specific attribute and attribute value restrictions.
-Function 'hl_spec()' is used to convert the string to an associative-array for internal use. `Finalized` '$spec' is thus an array.
+Function 'hl_spec()' is used to convert the string to an associative-array, named '$S' within htmLawed code, for internal use. `Finalized` '$spec' is thus an array.

   `Finalized` '$config' and '$spec' are made *global variables* while htmLawed is at work.
 Values of any pre-existing global variables with same names are noted, and their values are restored after htmLawed finishes processing the input (to capture the `finalized` values, the 'show_settings' parameter of '$config' should be used).
 Depending on '$config', another global variable 'hl_Ids', to track 'id' attribute values for uniqueness, may be set.
 Unlike the other two variables, this one is not reset (or unset) post-processing.

-  Except for the main function 'htmLawed()' and the functions 'kses()' and 'kses_hook()', htmLawed's functions are *name-spaced* using the 'hl_' prefix.
+  Except for the main 'htmLawed()' function, htmLawed's functions are *name-spaced* using the 'hl_' prefix.
 The *functions* and their roles are:

-  *  'hl_attrval' - checking attribute values against $spec
+  *  'hl_attrval' - check attribute values against '$spec'
-  *  'hl_bal' - tag balancing
+  *  'hl_bal' - balance tags and ensure proper nesting
-  *  'hl_cmtcd' - handling CDATA sections and HTML comments
+  *  'hl_cmtcd' - handle CDATA sections and HTML comments
-  *  'hl_ent' - entity handling
+  *  'hl_ent' - handle character entities
-  *  'hl_prot' - checking a URL scheme/protocol
+  *  'hl_prot' - check a URL scheme/protocol
-  *  'hl_regex' - checking syntax of a regular expression
+  *  'hl_regex' - check syntax of a regular expression
-  *  'hl_spec' - converting user-supplied $spec value to one used by htmLawed internally
+  *  'hl_spec' - convert user-supplied '$spec' value to one used internally
-  *  'hl_tag' - handling tags
+  *  'hl_tag' - handle element tags and attributes
-  *  'hl_tag2' - transforming tags
+  *  'hl_tag2' - transform element tags
   *  'hl_tidy' - compact/beautify HTML
-  *  'hl_version' - reporting htmLawed version
+  *  'hl_version' - report htmLawed version
   *  'htmLawed' - main function
-  *  'kses' - main function of 'kses'
-  *  'kses_hook' - hook function of 'kses'

-  The last two are for compatibility with pre-existing code using the 'kses' script. htmLawed's 'kses()' basically passes on the filtering task to 'htmLawed()' function after deciphering '$config' and '$spec' from the argument values supplied to it. 'kses_hook()' is an empty function and is meant for being filled with custom code if the 'kses' script users were using one.

   'htmLawed()' finalizes '$spec' (with the help of 'hl_spec()') and '$config', and globalizes them.
 Finalization of '$config' involves setting default values if an inappropriate or invalid one is supplied.
 This includes calling 'hl_regex()' to check well-formedness of regular expression patterns if such expressions are user-supplied through '$config'. 'htmLawed()' then removes invalid characters like nulls and 'x01' and appropriately handles entities using 'hl_ent()'.
 HTML comments and CDATA sections are identified and treated as per '$config' with the help of 'hl_cmtcd()'.
 When retained, the '<' and '>' characters identifying them, and the '<', '>' and '&' characters inside them, are replaced with control characters (code-points '1' to '5') till any tag balancing is completed.

   After this `initial processing` 'htmLawed()' identifies tags using regex and processes them with the help of 'hl_tag()' --  a large function that analyzes tag content, filtering it as per HTML standards, '$config' and '$spec'.
 Among other things, 'hl_tag()' transforms deprecated elements using 'hl_tag2()', removes attributes from closing tags, checks attribute values as per '$spec' rules using 'hl_attrval()', and checks URL protocols using 'hl_prot()'. 'htmLawed()' performs tag balancing and nesting checks with a call to 'hl_bal()', and optionally compacts/beautifies the output with proper white-spacing with a call to 'hl_tidy()'.
 The latter temporarily replaces white-space, and '<', '>' and '&' characters inside 'pre', 'script' and 'textarea' elements, and HTML comments and CDATA sections with control characters (code-points '1' to '5', and '7').

   htmLawed permits the use of custom code or *hook functions* at two stages.
-The first, called inside 'htmLawed()', allows the input text as well as the finalized $config and $spec values to be altered right after the initial processing (see section:- #3.7).
+The first, called inside 'htmLawed()', allows the input text as well as the finalized '$config' and '$spec' values to be altered right after the initial processing (see section:- #3.7).
 The second is called by 'hl_tag()' once the tag content is finalized (see section:- #3.4.9).

-  Being dictated by the external and stable HTML standard, htmLawed's objective is very clear-cut and less concerned with tweakability.
-The code is only minimally annotated with comments -- it is not meant to instruct; PHP developers familiar with the HTML specs will see the logic, and others can always refer to the htmLawed documentation.
-The compact structuring of the statements is meant to aid in quickly grasping the logic, at least when viewed with code syntax highlighted.
+  The functionality of htmLawed is dictated by the external HTML standard.
+It is thus coded for a clear-cut objective with not much concern for tweakability.
+The code is only minimally annotated with comments -- it is not meant to instruct; PHP developers familiar with the HTML specifications will see the logic, and others can always refer to the htmLawed documentation.
+The compact structuring of the statements is meant to aid a quick grasp of the logic.

 ___________________________________________________________________oo

 @@description: htmLawed PHP software is a free, open-source, customizable HTML input purifier and filter
 @@encoding: utf-8
-@@keywords: htmLawed, HTM, HTML, HTML Tidy, converter, filter, formatter, purifier, sanitizer, XSS, input, PHP, software, code, script, security, cross-site scripting, hack, sanitize, remove, standards, tags, attributes, elements
+@@keywords: htmLawed, HTM, HTML, HTML5, HTML 5, XHTML, XHTML5, HTML Tidy, converter, filter, formatter, purifier, sanitizer, XSS, input, PHP, software, code, script, security, cross-site scripting, hack, sanitize, remove, standards, tags, attributes, elements, aria, Ruby, data attributes, tidy, indent, auto-indent, prettify, pretty print
 @@language: en
 @@title: htmLawed documentation